Holy Cross – Centre for Christian Meditation and Spirituality: Church building and parish

-The Centre of Christian Meditation and Spirituality is located in the parish area of the Catholic parish St. Josef Frankfurt am Main, which was founded as a "parish of a new type" on 1 January 2015.
+The Centre of Christian Meditation and Spirituality was located in the parish area of the Catholic parish St. Josef Frankfurt am Main, which was founded as a "parish of a new type" on 1 January 2015.
 In the new greater parish area there are four churches located as "church places" and two churches as "theme churches".
-One of the two theme churches is the Holy Cross Church, which headquarters the meditation centre and is used for church services and centre events.
+One of the two theme churches was the Holy Cross Church, which headquarters the meditation centre and was used for church services of the centre and other centre events.
 The buildings are administrated by the Catholic Church of the city of Frankfurt am Main.
-There is an active collaboration with the parish of St. Josef Frankfurt am Main.
+There was an active collaboration with the parish of St. Josef Frankfurt am Main.

 Since the beginning of the restoration of the interior of St. Leonhard in Frankfurt-Altstadt, the services of the local St. Leonhard's International English-Speaking Catholic Parish have been held in the Holy Cross Church since 7 May 2011.
 This remains the home of the Holy Cross Church even after the end of the work.

 Transport connections

 The Holy-Cross-Church could easily be reached by walk in one minute from the tram stop Ernst-May-Platz of the tramline 14 of the Frankfurt tramway and the Stadtbahn station Eissporthalle/Festplatz of the line U7 of the Frankfurt light rail system (German: Frankfurt U-Bahn).
-Bus line 38 connects the Panoramabad and the settlement with the district center and the neighboring district of Seckbach.
+Bus line 38 connects the sports centre (SCB) of the Turngemeinde Bornheim sports club and the Bornheimer Hang settlement with the district centre and the neighboring district of Seckbach.
 Also not far away is the motorway exit Frankfurt-Ost of the Federal Motorway 661 (German: Bundesautobahn 661).